gustavoguichard/make-service/README.md

 ```

 ### Runtime type-checking and parsing the response body

-Its [`typedResponse`](#typedresponse) can also be parsed with a zod schema.
-Here follows a little more complex example:
+Its [`typedResponse`](#typedresponse) can also be parsed with a standard schema parser.
+Here follows a little more complex example with Zod:
 ```ts
 const response = await service.get("/users")
 const json = await response.json(